-All this week, we’re falling in love with classical music all over again during KUSC’s Love at First Listen week!
+We’re falling in love with classical music all over again during KUSC’s Love at First Listen!
 We asked for the stories behind the pieces that kicked off your love of classical music, so it’s only fair we share ours!
 Scroll down for stories from the KUSC staff.

 One of the first pieces that implanted itself in my brain was an opera overture.
 As a youngster, I had an LP (remember them?) of famous overtures.
 The one that grabbed me was Louis Ferdinand Hérold’s Zampa Overture, one of those high energy curtain-raisers.
 And it wasn’t just the melody.
 I still remember my ears being drawn to the accompaniment (a bunch of brass).
 It wasn’t until many years later that I looked into the story of the opera and learned that it ends with the title character being crushed in the marble arms of a statue as Mount Etna erupts in the background.